-Changes in PI are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis and at the discretion of the Grants Officer.
+The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
+Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.
 An organizational transfer of an award will not be allowed in the last year of the (original) period of performance or any extension thereof.